The Definitive Guide

 السفنج

-Traditional Moroccan doughnuts that are light and fluffy inside with a wonderfully crispy exterior.
-These ring-shaped treats are made fresh throughout the day.
+Traditional Moroccan doughnuts — light and fluffy inside with a crispy exterior.
+These ring-shaped treats are made fresh throughout the day and best eaten hot.

 Bocadillo